Lawrence Hill railway station: Description

 The station is on an alignment of 012 degrees, curving towards the east.
-There are two sets of tracks through the station, and two platforms: the western platform, platform 1, serves northbound trains; the eastern platform, platform 2, serves southbound trains.
-Platform 1 is 228 m long, platform 2 is 234 m long, however both have the northern ends of the platform fenced off, giving operational platform lengths of 116 m and 114 m respectively.
+There are two sets of tracks through the station, and two platforms: the western platform (platform 1) serves northbound trains, and the eastern platform (platform 2) serves southbound trains.
+Platform 1 is 228 m long and platform 2 is 234 m long; however, both have the northern ends of the platform fenced off, giving operational platform lengths of 116 m and 114 m respectively.
 Platform 2 was part of an "island" platform which, along with a further platform to the east, served the northbound "Up Filton Main" southbound "Down Filton Main" lines.
 These platforms were removed around 1970, the fast lines were removed in 1984.
 Directly to the south of the station, the A420 Church Road crosses the railway on a bridge.
 The main access to the station is using steps from Church Road, however the northbound platform can be accessed step-free from the adjacent supermarket car park.
 There is no step-free access to the southbound platform.
 To the north is a bridge carrying the Bristol and Bath Railway Path, a cycle path built on the trackbed of the Midland Railway Bristol to Gloucester line.
 Just north of this bridge is Lawrence Hill Junction, where a goods line diverges to the west, serving a waste terminal.
 To the south there are crossover points, and the line widens to four tracks.

 As of 2025 facilities at the station are minimal.
 Although the station is unstaffed, there is a machine for buying tickets.
 There are metal and glass shelters and seating on each of the two platforms, as well as customer help points which give next train information and allow the user to contact a helpdesk.
 The station is covered by CCTV.
 There is no car park or taxi rank, but there are 12 bicycle stands on the platform.
 The nearest bus stop is directly outside the station on the A420 Church Road.

 The line through Lawrence Hill has a speed limit of 60 mph northbound and 75 mph southbound.
 The loading gauge is W8, and the line handles over 15 million train tonnes per year.
 It is not electrified, though it was planned that it would be electrified by 2017 as part of the 21st-century modernisation of the Great Western Main Line.